 When you have your own self-driven projects, like a startup, a blog, or whatever else, your success is not guaranteed.
 And even if you think that’s bullcrap, then at least we can agree that WHEN you’ll succeed is not guaranteed.

 You can put in your blood sweat and tears, you can be passionate, you can be driven, but if no one wants to buy your rock painting kits, you’re out of luck.

-Sidenote, my kids just got a rock painting kit as a gift, and WTF?
+Sidenote, my kids just got a rock painting kit as a gift, and WTH?
 Is this a business lifehack?
-It’s just rocks and paint!
+It’s just rocks and paint!?

 When you’re part of a team your contribution matters.
 You can feel good about your work regardless of the output.
-Like, if you’re a programmer and you design an elegant piece of code that solves, I don’t know, world hunger but the project falls apart – you still get to feel good about your work and you still get paid.
-It’s kind of a good feeling.
+Like, if you’re a programmer and you design an elegant piece of code that solves, I don’t know, world hunger inside a simulation but the project falls apart – you still get to feel good about your work and you still get paid.
+It’s a good feeling.

 3 Pain Points of Working Full Time Again.